Who collects litter in green spaces in Elmbridge?

 - Our green spaces team maintain and conserve the 100 green spaces and 14 countryside sites across the borough

-- Our grounds maintenance contractors IdVerde are responsible for litter collection in parks and open spaces.
+- Our grounds maintenance contractors Glendale are responsible for litter collection in parks and open spaces.

-- In addition to carrying out on-going management and conservation works, the Council's countryside team collects litter on countryside sites on Mondays and Fridays, as well as dealing with fly-tips on some of the sites.
+- In addition to carrying out on-going management and conservation works, our countryside team collects litter on countryside sites on Mondays and Fridays, as well as dealing with fly-tips on some of the sites.

 Tackling the litter issue

-- Throughout the pandemic, we asked people - via our social media channels, newsletters, site notices and posters - to take litter home when bins were full and reminded them to look after their green spaces, protect wildlife and respect local communities.
+- We continue to issue messages - via our social media channels, newsletters, site notices and posters - to take litter home when bins were full and remind visitors to look after their green spaces, protect wildlife and respect local communities.

-- The open space landscape in Elmbridge is complex and the problem is made more difficult at some of our popular sites and riverside sites such as Desborough Island as they are owned by different landowners.
+The open space landscape in Elmbridge is complex and the problem is made more difficult at some of our popular sites and riverside sites such as Desborough Island as they are owned by different landowners.
+Find out how you can report problems on Desborough Island.
 Litter on non-EBC land is the responsibility of the land owner.

 Can you help us?